f5devcentral/f5-agility-labs-cert/docs/class2/modules/module05.rst

       i.
 Because BIG-IP is not the server’s default gateway the server's response goes around the BIG-IP.

-   a.
+   b.
 The web administrator tells you everything is fine as far as he
       can see and thinks the issue is with the BIG-IP, because they ALWAYS think the issue is with the BIG-IP.

-   b.
+   c.
 You begin by debugging the client connections to the web servers
       through the BIG-IP using TCPDump.

 2. SSH to the management port of your BIG-IP.
 Remember the BIG-IP is a